liamproche/narwhale-narwhale/README.md

 -Does QWERTY come into play????
 -How much of this work is already done?????

 Models will take forever :-(
+    -(Models are letters to start with if dropped from space, which would hit the ground first) -(Second batch of models are numbers)
+    -(Third batch if models are symbols)

 USER STORIES
--The user should enter 2 sets of three inititals, the formula should return:
+-The user should enter 2 sets strings of 3 initials, the formula should return:
+-Which set is heavier
 -A set of 6 Numbers
 -A set of 256 characters
--Boolean

--Jump off the top of the building, build up to terminal velocity and see who land first ("Fall Guy Scenario")
+-Jump off the top of the platform from space, build up to terminal velocity and see who lands first ("Fall Guy Scenario") - GAME Part

-Formula based on a story A. Nienaber (Stage Director)

 Steps
 -Each letter needs a value based on the model...
-(This should be windspeed of the obeject falling @ terminal velocity) <-----Figuring out this part is the biggest hurdle,
+(This should be windspeed of the obeject falling @ terminal velocity compared to the next object) <-----NOTE Figuring out this    part is the biggest hurdle
         -3D Model Each Letter Using Vectorworks
-        -Find formula to determine windspeed of object falling <---This is tricky (Animation in VW, Maybe????) <---ET probably knows how to solve this problem
+        -Find formula to determine windspeed of object falling <---NOTE This is tricky (Animation in VW, Maybe????) <---NOTE (ET) probably knows how to solve this problem
-        -Assign number value to letter's key-value pair -Loop over str1 & str2 to determine which item is heavier (higher number value should equal heavier object) -Heavier object wins <------- End of step one
+        -Assign number value to letter's key-value pairs -Loop over str1 & str2 to determine which item is heavier (higher number value should equal heavier object) -Heavier object wins <------- End of step one

+        Questions
+            -How to return 6-digit numerical value based on combined string?
+            -How to return 256-digit numerical value based on initials entered?

+Formula based on a story A. Nienaber (Stage Director)